-This fast-growing, floating perennial herb forms large mats that shade out native aquatic vegetation.
+This fast-growing, aquatic plant forms large mats that shade out native aquatic vegetation and has the ability to completely dominate surface waters.
 It reduces oxygen levels for fish and encourages sedimentation by restricting silt movement.
-Hard, pointy seeds can penetrate shoe leather if stepped upon.
+Hard, pointy seeds can penetrate shoe leather if stepped on.

-Fruit: the fruit is a black, four-horned, nut-like structure, about an inch wide, that develops under water.
-Mature one month after flower forms.
-Each seed can produce 10 – 15 rosettes; in turn, each rosette can produce 15 – 20 seeds.
-Easily dispersed in water and can remain viable in sediment for 12 years.
+Seeds: a black, four-horned, nut-like structure, about an inch wide, that develops under water.
+Each seed can produce 10 – 15 new plants; in turn, each rosette can produce 15 – 20 seeds.
+Seeds are easily dispersed in water and can remain viable in sediment for 12 years.

-Stem: stems are elongate, flexuous and typically about a meter long but may reach as much as 5 meters in length.
+Stem: stems are elongate, typically about a meter long but may reach as much as 5 meters in length.

 For more information: